CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-Deploy theApplication-to-Azure-Kubernetes-Service.md

 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 <validation step="be8d94ad-c9e2-4a96-8d29-e675fb17dbea" />
+-->

 ## Summary

-In this exercise, you have deployed your containerized web application to AKS that contains, the namespace, service, and workload in Azure Kubernetes.
+In this exercise, you have deployed your containerized web application to AKS that contains the namespace, service, and workload in Azure Kubernetes.
 Also, you have created a service to AKS and accessed the website using an external endpoint.
 Also, you have set up the secret of the key vault to access the MongoDB from AKS.

 ### You have successfully completed the exercise.
 Click on the Next button.

 ![](./media/next-1411.png)